Sales pipeline size matters.

 Dashboard metrics give an immediate measure of the overall size of the pipeline.

-That means they’re an excellent ready reckoner.
+That means they’re an excellent ready-reckoner.

 So, all things being equal, we’ve got a problem.

-But knowing that means we can potentially do something about it.
+Nevertheless, knowing that means we can potentially do something about it.

 This chart measures the trend in the size of the pipeline.
 It’s called the “As-At Historical Pipeline Trend” report and dashboard chart.

 The chart shows the size of the pipeline ‘As-At’ the first day of each month.
 We can see that over three months, the trend is positive.